Kelley12/horsin-around/docs/debugging.md

 ## Debugging with Visual Studio Code

-You can super charge your React debugging workflow via VS Code and Chrome.
+You can super charge your debugging workflow via VS Code and Chrome.
 Here are the steps:

 1. Install the [Debugger for Chrome](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome) extension in VS Code.
 2. Add the `Launch Chrome` option to your `launch.json` config: